ches/docker-kafka/README.md

 - `ZOOKEEPER_PORT=2181`

   Used in constructing Kafka's `zookeeper.connect` setting.
+- `ZOOKEEPER_CONNECTION_STRING=<comma separated string of host:port pairs>`

+  Set a string with host:port pairs for connecting to a ZooKeeper Cluster.
+This setting overrides ZOOKEEPER_IP and ZOOKEEPER_PORT.
 - `ZOOKEEPER_CHROOT`, ex: `/v0_8_1`

   ZooKeeper root path used in constructing Kafka's `zookeeper.connect` setting.